 The first Delta Class submarine was commissioned into service in 1976.
 Delta Class III and IV submarines are currently in operation with the Russian Navy.
 Five Delta III and six Delta IV submarines are currently active.

-The submarine has a length of 166m, beam of 12.3m and draught of 8.8m.
+The submarine has a length of 166m, a beam of 12.3m and draught of 8.8m.
 The power plant includes two pressurised water-cooled reactors and two steam turbines driving two five-bladed fixed-pitched shrouded propellers.
 The submerged speed of the submarine is 24kt.

 The armoury includes D-9D launch tubes for 16 R-29D SLBMs, four 533mm and two 400mm torpedo tubes.